dopamiini/coffee-shop/README.md

 5. (OWASP A07:2021) - Identification and Authentication Failures (CWE-307) - Improper Restriction of Excessive Authentication Attempts
 6. (OWA SP A07:2021) - Identification and Authentication Failures (CWE-521) - Weak Password Requirements
 7. (OWASP A09:2021) - Security Logging and Monitoring Failures (CWE-778) - Insufficient Logging

+## Comments
+The app is a minimalistic online shop that sells brands of coffee.
+It should be fully functional and the navigation should be self-explanatory.
+For those with less coding experience, I recommend rerunning the seed file (python manage.py seed) after applying each fix.
+Because some of the fixes modify the plaintext data in the db to be hashed or encrypted.
+The /profile/ page for example contains payment card data that will cause an error if it is in plaintext in the db and the fixes are applied without rewriting those db contents to be encrypted.

+The seed file creates three default users:
+Alice has password 1
+Bob has password 2
+admin has password admin